State: Florida

 Florida does not require homeschooling parents to teach specific subjects but does require some level of assessment or testing for those using the homeschool statute.
 If you choose to switch back to public school during the school year, or switch the county you are homeschooling in, you must file a notice of termination of your homeschool with the state.
 If you start homeschooling in a new county, you should submit a new notice of intent there.

 Florida offers state funding assistance to parents who homeschool.
 As of 2023, any homeschooler in the state can apply for Florida’s education savings account program.
 Participating families receive their child’s education funds (about $8,000) in an online account and can use those funds for homeschool expenses, online learning, or even an approved class at a local public school.
 Homeschoolers who participate agree to meet certain requirements, such as submitting a student learning plan, which other homeschoolers in the state do not need to meet.
-The education savings account program has spots for up to 20,000 homeschool students to participate in 2023-2024.

 You can read great how-tos about homeschooling at the Florida Parent Educators Association and the Home School Legal Defense Association – Florida